alessandropedone/laplacian-unit-square/README.md

 ### Salability test
 We performed a small scalability test with 1, 2 and 4 processors. \
-The results can be obtained by running the command specified in the first section (timings are printed in the terminal). \
+The results can be obtained by running the command specified in the first section (timings are printed in the terminal).
-In `test/data` folder you can find `.csv` files with saved timings from the last execution of the test and some saved solution in `.vtk` format.
-The results we obtained from running the test on our machine are already included in the repository.
-To view them, simply clone the repository without running the test again on yuor machine.

 ### Grid size variation
 We also made the grid size vary between 8 and 64, and we avoided going beyond this threshold because the execution took too long and results can be already observed with this choice of grid sizes.